BuyAnotherCouch/bikesharing/README.md

 This visual shows when each user type uses the bike-sharing service and breaks it down by gender.
 Here we can see that male subscribes use the service more frequently, especially on Thursdays.

 ## Summary
+Overall, we can tell that Citi Bike does a great job at attracting male customers and having them subscribe to their service.
+We also know that the busiest hours are between 5PM and 7PM.
+I would suggest visualizing the trip locations by gender, as well as the average trip duration by age and gender.
+This will give more insight into who is using the bike-sharing service in NYC.